Convex Hulls of Random Order Types: Hemisets: relating affine and projective order types

 This readily gives a more local characterization of (affine) hemisets:

-\begin{corollary} Let $P$ be a projective set with $|P|\ge 6$.
-A subset $B \subseteq P$ is a hemiset of $P$ if and only if (a) $B$ contains at least one point of every antipodal pair in $P$, and (b) no tetrahedron spanned by four points in $B$ contains $\mathbf{0}$ in its interior.
+\begin{corollary} Let $P$ be a projective set in general position with $|P|\ge 6$.
+A subset $B \subseteq P$ is a hemiset of $P$ if and only if (a) $B$ contains at least one point of every antipodal pair in $P$, and (b) the convex hull of $B$ does not contain $\mathbf{0}$ in its interior.
 Moreover, a hemiset $B$ of $P$ is affine if and only if (c) $|B|=|P|/2$. \end{corollary} \begin{MyProof} Conditions~(a) and~(b) are clearly necessary so let us argue they are sufficient.
-By Carath{\'e}o\-dory's Theorem, (b) shows that $B$ is contained in a closed halfspace with $\mathbf{0}$ on its boundary, \ie there is a closed hemisphere $\cH \supseteq B$.
+Condition~(b) shows that $B$ is contained in a closed halfspace with $\mathbf{0}$ on its boundary, \ie there is a closed hemisphere $\cH \supseteq B$.
 Suppose $\cH \cap P \neq B$, \ie there is a point $p \in \cH \cap P$ not in $B$.
 Since $-p \in B$ by (a), $p$ and $-p$ must lie on the boundary of $\cH$ and, therefore, by the general position assumption, there are at most two such points $p$.
 An appropriate perturbation of $\cH$ yields a closed hemisphere $\cH'$ with $\cH' \cap P = B$ and thus $B$ is indeed a hemiset.
 From~(a) it follows that a hemiset $B$ of $P$ is affine if and only if $|B|=|P|/2$. \end{MyProof}

-The fact that symmetries of a projective point set $P$ act on its hemisets and on its affine hemisets should now be apparent.
+The fact that symmetries of a projective point set $P$ act on its hemisets and on its affine hemisets is now apparent.